Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/mm/userfaultfd.rst

 - You get the address of the access that triggered the missing page event out of a struct uffd_msg that you read in the thread from the uffd.
-You can supply as many pages as you want with ``UFFDIO_COPY`` or ``UFFDIO_ZEROPAGE``.
+You can supply as many pages as you want with these IOCTLs.
   Keep in mind that unless you used DONTWAKE then the first of any of those IOCTLs wakes up the faulting thread.

 - Be sure to test for all errors including (``pollfd[0].revents & POLLERR``).
 This can happen, e.g. when ranges